lamnhan066/update_helper/README.md

 - The plugin will replace `%currentVersion` and `%latestVersion` with it's real version.
 - You can use only `forceUpdate` or `bannedVersions` because `forceUpdate` will be `true` if the current version is satisfied with `bannedVersions`.
 - You can read more about how to use `bannedVersions` on [satisfied_version](https://pub.dev/packages/satisfied_version) plugin.
+- `changelogsText` is the changelogs text, default is 'Changelogs'. `changelogs` is a list of change log that you want to show in the new version, default is empty.
+The `changelogsText` and `changelogs` only show up when `changelogs` is not empty.
 - Show an error log when the app can't open the store, you can modify it using the `failToOpenStoreError` parameter.
 The plugin will replace the `%error` with it's real error log.